How to Check Cement Quality

 We must check the ISI mark printed in black color on the cement bags.
-The ISI mark ensures about quality of cement that meets the requirements as per Indian standard or the cement packed in the bag has fulfilled every requirement of the specifications.
+The ISI mark ensures about quality of cement that meets the requirements as per Indian standards or that the cement packed in the bag has fulfilled every requirement of the specifications.

 3. Cement Grade

 We must check the grade and type of cement printed on a cement bag.
-On the cement bag front side there should be mentioned OPC 53 in words also.
+On the cement bag’s front side there should be mentioned OPC 53 words also.